Become a Career Mentor

 Working with Our Community

 Located on the traditional lands of the Blackfoot Confederacy, Lethbridge Family Services is committed to honouring the land from a place of knowing.
 We honour the Niitsítapi as both the traditional and current Land Keepers of this area, and we welcome all First Nations, Métis, and Inuit people who call Blackfoot territory their home.
-Lethbridge is part of Treaty 7 Territory and is home to the Métis Nation of Alberta, Region III.
+Lethbridge is part of Treaty 7 Territory and is home to the Métis Nation of Alberta, Foothills Region.

 Click here to learn about the Truth and Reconciliation Commission of Canada.